Descanonge/tomate/docs/source/tutorial.rst

 We add the first filegroup for the SSH::

-    coords_fg = [[lon, 'in', 'longitude'],
-                 [lat, 'in', 'latitude'],
-                 [time, 'shared']]
+    coord_fg = [cstr.CSS('lat', name='latitude'),
+                cstr.CSS('lon', name='longitude'),
+                cstr.CSS('time', 'shared')]
     cstr.add_filegroup(FilegroupNetCDF, coords_fg, name='SSH', root='SSH')

-The `coords_fg` variable specify how are arranged the coordinates.
+The `coords_fg` variable specify how are arranged the coordinates, we use a :class:`Constructor.CoordScanSpec<constructor.Constructor.CoordScanSpec>` object for each scanning coordinate.
-The 'in' flag means the whole coordinate/dimension is found in each file, and that it is arranged in the same way for all files.
-The 'shared' flag means the dimension is splitted accross multiple files.
 The spatial dimensions in our files are named differently from ours, so we specify it.
 Time is found under the same name so we say nothing.
+The 'shared' flag means the dimension is splitted accross multiple files.
+By default scanning coordinates are 'in', which means the whole coordinate/dimension is found in each file.
 We give a name for our filegroup, this will help in debugging.
 We give a subfolder in which the files are found, if not precised, the root directory from the constructor will be used.